 Here are some of the functions and benefits of salt:

-- Chloride ions provided by salt are secreted in the gastric juice as hydrochloric acid (HCL), which destroys microbes, digests proteins, absorbs minerals, and is crucial for digestion of food.
+-Chloride ions provided by salt are secreted in the gastric juice as hydrochloric acid (HCL), which destroys microbes, digests proteins, absorbs minerals, and is crucial for the digestion of food.

 The bottom line: